profjuvii/c-cpp-basics/c-course/01_intro.md

 # Introduction to the C Language
+C is a general-purpose, procedural programming language that was developed in the early 1970s by Dennis Ritchie.
+It is known for its efficiency, close-to-hardware operations, and foundational role in modern programming.
+C provides low-level memory access, making it ideal for system programming, operating systems, and embedded systems.

+## Overview of the Code Functionality
 This C code performs the basic task of displaying a message on the screen, which is often the first step in learning a new programming language.

 ## Code